hiroshi-teramoto/reproduce_rrm/README.md

 ## To run the code, download zip file and in the directory, type
 ./reproduce_rrm_demo.sh

-This command computes the RRM of pentane in the shape space from the sample output files in the directory (pentane_Restruct) and output rrm_Re_pentane_AFIR.dot and rrm_Re_pentane_AFIR.png.
+This command computes the RRM of Au5Ag in the shape space from the sample output files in the directory Metal/Au5Ag and output rrm_Au5Ag_AFIR.dot (graphviz dot file) and rrm_Re_pentane_AFIR.png (graph figure).
 For the detail of the dot format, refer to graphviz (https://graphviz.org/).

 ## Options
 * vlabel = true or false, if it is set to true, the vertex labels are included in the file rrm_Re_pentane_AFIR.dot.
 Each vertex label comprises the corresponding EQ number n (EQn in the input file \*EQ_list.log) or n\* if it is an inversion isomer of EQn, and the permutation occuring from the reference structure (EQn or EQn*).